Slow links, fast links, and the cost of gossip: Introduction

 \textbf{Summary of our contributions.} To the best of our knowledge, this work provides a first ever characterization of conductance in graphs with latencies.
 In this regard, we provide two different parameters namely $\phi_*$ and $\phi_{avg}$.
 Note that, we provide the summary here only in terms of $\phi_*$, however, for each case there exists an alternate version in terms of $\phi_{avg}$.

-For lower bounds, we show that there exists graphs with \begin{compactenum} \item[(a)] $O(\log n)$ diameter with maximum degree $\Delta$ where local broadcast requires $\Omega(\Delta)$ rounds; \item[(b)] $O(\ell_*)$ diameter with critical conductance $\phi_*$ where local broadcast requires $\Omega(1/\phi_* +\ell_*)$ rounds; \item[(c)] $\Theta(1/\phi_*)$ diameter where information dissemination requires $\Omega(\min(D+\Delta, {\ell_*}/{\phi_*}))$ rounds; showing the trade-off among the various parameters affecting information dissemination. \end{compactenum} For upper bounds on information dissemination, we show that \begin{compactenum} \item[(d)] the push-pull algorithm takes $O(\ell_* \log(n)/\phi_*)$ rounds; \item[(e)] a spanner-based algorithm takes $O((D+\Delta)\log^3 n)$ rounds. \end{compactenum}
+For lower bounds, we show that there exists graphs with \begin{compactenum} \item[(a)] $O(\log n)$ diameter with maximum degree $\Delta$ where local broadcast requires $\Omega(\Delta)$ rounds; \item[(b)] $O(\ell_*)$ diameter with critical weighted conductance $\phi_*$ where local broadcast requires $\Omega(1/\phi_* +\ell_*)$ rounds; \item[(c)] $\Theta(1/\phi_*)$ diameter where information dissemination requires $\Omega(\min(D+\Delta, {\ell_*}/{\phi_*}))$ rounds; showing the trade-off among the various parameters affecting information dissemination. \end{compactenum} For upper bounds on information dissemination, we show that \begin{compactenum} \item[(d)] the push-pull algorithm takes $O(\ell_* \log(n)/\phi_*)$ rounds; \item[(e)] if nodes are aware of an upper bound on $n$, there exists a spanner-based algorithm that solves information dissemination in $O((D+\Delta)\log^3 n)$ rounds. \item[(f)] {if nodes do not know an upper bound on $n$, there exists a pattern-based algorithm that solves information dissemination in $O((D+\Delta)\log^2 n \log D)$.} \end{compactenum}

 We view our results as a step towards a more accurate characterization of connectivity in networks with delays and we believe that the metrics $\phi_*$ and $\phi_{avg}$ can prove useful in solving other graph problems.